 Is this Florida man the unluckiest guy ever?

-If you think you’re unlucky, that’s just because you haven’t met Kyle Cook of Lakeland, Florida.
-Cook has been hit by lightning and has been bitten by a rattlesnake, a brown recluse spider and an alligator.
+If you think you’re unlucky, you haven’t met Kyle Cook of Lakeland, Florida, near Tampa.
+Cook has been on the receiving end of a lightning strike and bites from a rattlesnake, a brown recluse spider and an alligator.
 And that’s just the tip of the iceberg.

-He’s also been stung by man-of-wars and stingrays.
-The rattlesnake wasn’t his first snake bite, he’s been bitten by indigo, corn snakes and a Burmese python.
+The Lakeland man takes Murphy’s law to a whole new level, also taking stings from man o’ war and stingrays.
+The rattlesnake wasn’t his first snake bite, either, as he’s suffered bites from indigo snakes, corn snakes and a Burmese python.

 “I need to get a (protective) bubble,” Cook told the Ledger.

-At least three of his instances of bad luck have happened in just the last four years, beginning with the lightning strike in August of 2012.
-While doing construction work operating a sweeper truck, Cook had left his vehicle to release a hydraulic line that caused his vehicle to become stuck in a gutter.
+All of these incidents have happened fairly recently, beginning with the lightning strike in August 2012.
+While doing operating a sweeper truck, Cook had left his vehicle to release a hydraulic line that caused his vehicle to become stuck in a gutter.

-So far 2016 has not been a good year for Cook, as both the brown recluse and rattlesnake bites happened since January.
-The first was back in April when a highly-venomous recluse bit Cook’s left hand while he was working at a warehouse.
+In 2016, he suffered bites from both a brown recluse and a rattlesnake.
+The first was back in April, when a highly venomous spider bit Cook’s left hand while he was working at a warehouse.

 Cook’s reluctance to go to a doctor at first nearly cost him his hand in the incident.
 He continued to work for at least a week because he didn’t want to lose a paycheck.
 Eventually he had to have surgery to save his hand from being amputated as result of toxin buildup almost leading to osteonecrosis.

 The incident has also left the 31-year-old father of four with limited use in that hand.

 Most recently, the rattlesnake bite provided quite the scare as he worked to finish up mowing his lawn.
 He was using a push mower and thought something might be wrong with the machine when he heard a loud rattling sound.